 Your reseller customers can use Git for all kinds of projects, whether they’re moving around static files or managing WordPress theme updates.
 If they want to use Git, let them use Git!
 But maybe they don’t know how to open and sync with their own self-hosted repository.
 This is where you can save the day for them!
-In this article, we’re going to show you how to create Git repositories on your Reseller VPS server.
+In this article, we’re going to show you how to create Git repositories if you resell VPS space or if you have a managed dedicated server.

 How to Add a Git Repository in cPanel